minuscholastica/Minune/app/_posts/about-me.md

 > [!tip] Briefly on the Name of the Blog
 >
-> Minu is obviously my name (while it is also Minwoo on legal documents), Minune (미누네) in Korean is Minu's place.
+> Minu is obviously my name (while it is also Minwoo on legal documents), and Minune (미누네) means Minu's place in Korean.
 >
-> Very randomly, Minune in Romanian means wonderful, so there's that 😉
+> Very randomly, Minune in Romanian means marvel or wonder, so there's that 😉